 Reselling is very beginner friendly in that it does not require any experience and anyone can get started easily by selling unwanted items they already possess.
 After that, you will need some starting capital to make your initial purchases.
 Some items will sell better than others but with increasing experience, your profit should also increase.

-Popular ways to resell items are via eBay, Facebook marketplace or Amazon.
-Fulfillment by Amazon (FBA) makes reselling really easy and you can find more information in this post.
+Popular ways to resell items are via eBay, Facebook marketplace, or Amazon.
+Fulfillment by Amazon (FBA) makes reselling really easy.

 10. Teaching English